SOHAN-PATIDAR/Python/ETL Job/README_2019.txt

 Massive, heartfelt thanks to all Stack Overflow contributors and lurking developers of the world who took part in the survey this year.
 We value your generous participation more than you know. <3

-/// I have added an scv file that contains countries and their continents ///